 The good news is that workers’ compensation anticipates the ongoing needs that surviving spouses and children will have after the loss of the one they counted on to make ends meet.
 The following are some of the benefits available to those who qualify for survivor benefits:

 There is a two-year deadline before which a claim for death benefits must be made.
-An attorney familiar with North Carolina workers’ compensation law can help with the claim filing procedure and answer any questions that you may have.
+A Charlotte work comp attorney familiar with North Carolina workers’ compensation law can help with the claim filing procedure and answer any questions that you may have.